isa-group/sphere-docs/docs/api/Pricing2Yaml/feature-evaluation.md

   valueType: NUMERIC
   defaultValue: 10
   type: DOMAIN
-  expression: userContext['feature1use'] < planContext['features']['feature1']
+  expression: subscriptionContext['feature1use'] < pricingContext['features']['feature1']
-  serverExpression: userContext['feature1use'] <= planContext['features']['feature1']
+  serverExpression: subscriptionContext['feature1use'] <= pricingContext['features']['feature1']
   # ...
 ```

 :::info
-As the `planContext` utilized within the expression repressents as a map the current plan of the user, you should be aware of using either `features` or `usageLimits` to access the atribute you want to evaluate.
+As the `pricingContext` utilized within the expression repressents as a map the current plan of the user, you should be aware of using either `features` or `usageLimits` to access the atribute you want to evaluate.
 The `features` key will have the `value` or `defaultValue` of the feature with the given key, while `usageLimits` will return the equivalent of a declared usage limit.
 :::

 Similarly, the `serverExpresion` field can handle expressions with the same syntax, but its specification will only be used to evaluate the system's consistency using [@PricingPlanAware](../Pricing4Java/pricingplan-aware.md) annotation.
 This use can be interesting on NUMERIC features, let's see an example.